Migrating from 2.x to 3.x

 enableHydration();

 Remove any import "@microsoft/fast-element/install-hydration.js" side-effect imports as part of the migration.
-The older install-hydratable-view-templates.js helper remains available for advanced use cases, but the preferred API is enableHydration(). @microsoft/fast-element no longer installs hydration automatically.
+The older install-hydratable-view-templates.js side-effect helper should also be removed; enableHydration() installs hydratable template support. @microsoft/fast-element no longer installs hydration automatically.

 These attributes are no longer needed in server-rendered markup.